top of page

 * It promotes circulation.
 The combination of warm steam and an increase in perspiration dilates your blood vessels and increases circulation.
 This boost of blood flow nourishes your skin and delivers oxygen.
 The result is relaxed facial muscles.

 * It’s soothing.
 The feeling of warmth on your face is relaxing.
 You can take this even deeper with the added guidance of intentional relaxation of the muscles.
-I share this in my video collection.
+I share this in my Freedom Before Movement Program.

 * It’s affordable and accessible.
-You don’t need to dish out big bucks at a spa to enjoy the benefits; it can be done at home using items you already have.
+You don’t need to dish out big bucks at a spa to enjoy the benefits; it can be done at home using items you already have or are inexpensive to acquire.

 * It prevents muscle waste, eases pain and maintains your facial tone.